Text2Grad: Reinforcement Learning from Natural Language Feedback: Experiments

 \subsection{KodCode~\citep{xu2025kodcode}: Code Generation}

-We evaluate \name{} on the KodCode dataset~\citep{xu2025kodcode}, which focuses on generating correct and efficient Python solutions across 12 diverse problem domains.
-This task highlights the importance of span-level feedback in structured text generation where subtle errors can invalidate the entire output.
+We evaluate \name{} on the KodCode dataset~\citep{xu2025kodcode}, which focuses on generating correct Python solutions across 12 diverse problem domains.
+This task highlights the importance of span-level feedback in structured text generation, where subtle errors can invalidate the entire output.

-\paragraph{Experimental Setup} We use \texttt{Llama3.1-8B-Instruct}~\citep{grattafiori2024llama} as the policy model.
-To train the reward model, we sample 10,000 prompt–completion pairs from the supervised dataset.
-GPT-4o solutions serve as high-quality references, while GPT-3.5 completions provide challenging negatives to construct pairwise training examples.
-Annotations include textual critiques and span-level labels derived.

-We compare \name{} against standard PPO~\citep{schulman2017proximal} and several strong baselines, including pre-trained models (Llama-3.2-Instruct, CodeLlama-34B, and Gemini Pro).
-Evaluation is conducted using pass@1 accuracy on HumanEval~\citep{chen2021evaluating}, MBPP~\citep{austin2021program}, and their enhanced counterparts (HumanEval+ and MBPP+~\citep{yu2024humaneval}), which include additional test cases for robustness evaluation.
+\paragraph{Experimental Setup} We adopt \texttt{Llama3.1-8B-Instruct}~\citep{grattafiori2024llama} as the policy model.
+For reward model training, we sample 10,000 prompt–completion pairs from the supervised dataset, using GPT-4o outputs as high-quality references and GPT-3.5 completions as challenging negatives to form pairwise comparisons.
+Annotations include textual critiques and span-level labels.
+We benchmark \name{} against PPO~\citep{schulman2017proximal} and strong baselines, evaluating via pass@1 accuracy on HumanEval~\citep{chen2021evaluating}, MBPP~\citep{austin2021program}, and their robustness-enhanced variants, HumanEval+ and MBPP+~\citep{yu2024humaneval}.